RigoBlock/rigoblock-monorepo/packages/dapp/README.md

 ## Feature Tests

-Please read the [documentation](docs/FEATURE_TESTS.md) for information about testing the DApp with CodeceptJS.
+Please read the [documentation](docs/FEATURE_TESTS.md) for testing the DApp with CodeceptJS.